-For most tensile testing of materials, you will notice that in the initial portion of the test, the relationship between the applied force, or load, and the elongation the specimen exhibits is linear.
+For most materials, the initial portion of the test will exhibit a linear relationship between the applied force or load and the elongation exhibited by the specimen.
 In this linear region, the line obeys the relationship defined as "Hooke's Law" where the ratio of stress to strain is a constant, or .
-E is the slope of the line in this region where stress (σ) is proportional to strain (ε) and is called the "Modulus of Elasticity" or "Young's Modulus".
+E is the slope of the line in this region where stress (σ) is proportional to strain (ε) and is called the "Modulus of Elasticity" or "Young's Modulus."

 Modulus of Elasticity

 The modulus of elasticity is a measure of the material's stiffness which only applies in the initial linear region of the curve.
 Within this linear region the tensile load can be removed from the specimen and the material will return to the exact same condition it had been in prior to the load being applied.
 At the point when the curve is no longer linear and deviates from the straight-line relationship, Hooke's Law no longer applies, and some permanent deformation occurs in the specimen.
 This point is called the "elastic or proportional limit."
 From this point on in the tensile test, the material reacts plastically to any further increase in load or stress.
 It will not return to its original, unstressed condition if the load is removed.

 A material's "yield strength" is defined as the stress applied to the material at which plastic deformation starts to occur.